ThinkDataEd/student/docs/unit2/lesson13.md

     <span style="color:grey">***2 of the males are survivors; so 2 males from the group should write “survives” on
     their 3” x 5” card.
 The rest of the group should write “dies on their card.***</span>

-18. Explain to students that *IF* there really is no difference between genders in horror films, then the characters who survived would only have done so by chance.
+17. *IF* there really is no difference between genders in horror films, then the characters who survived would only have done so by chance.
 In other words, males and females would have an equal likelihood of surviving.
-Have students discuss the following questions:
+In your IDS Journal, write your answers to the following questions:

-    100. How many total people in our class are survivors?
-What is the total proportion of survivors? <span style="color:grey">***Answers will vary by class.
-Using the example above, there would be a total of 7 survivors from the class of 35 students.
+    100. <strong style="color: red;">How many total people in our class are survivors?
+What is the total proportion of survivors?</strong>

+        <span style="color:grey">***Using the example above, there would be a total of 7 survivors from the class of 35 students.
 The proportion of survivors would be 7/35 = 0.20 = 20%.***</span>

-    100. How many of the survivors would we expect to be male?
-How many would we expect to be female? <span style="color:grey">***Answers will vary by class.
-Using the example above, we would expect to see 20% of males and 20% of females survive since that was the overall proportion of survivors.
-So, we would expect 0.20\*15 = 3 male survivors, and 0.20\*20 = 4 female survivors.***</span>
+    100. <strong style="color: red;">How many of the survivors would you expect to be male?
+How many would you expect to be female?</strong>

+        <span style="color:grey">***Using the example above, you could expect to see 20% of males and 20% of females survive, since that was the overall proportion of survivors.
+So we would expect 0.20\*15 = 3 male survivors, and 0.20\*20 = 4 female survivors.***</span>
-19. Collect all of the 3” x 5” cards from the students and explain that you are going to **shuffle** the cards and redistribute them so that their genders have no influence on whether or not they survive the horror movie.

-20. Visibly shuffle the survives/dies cards to create a random shuffle.
+18. Collect all of the 3” x 5” cards from the students and explain that you are going to **shuffle** the cards and redistribute them so that their genders have no influence on whether or not they survive the horror movie.19.
+Visibly shuffle the survives/dies cards to create a random shuffle.
 Once the cards have been well-shuffled, pass them back out to the students face down.
 After all the cards are given out, each group should identify the number of people that are survivors and calculate the corresponding proportion of the survivors.

-21. On the board, create a table to display the proportions of survivors for each gender, and include a column for the difference (female survivors – male survivors).
-Fill in the table with the values the students found in Step 20. **<u>Note:</u>** The first row has been filled in with the example data from above BEFORE the shuffles have taken place.
+19. On the board, create a table to display the proportions of survivors for each gender, and include a column for the difference (female survivors – male survivors).
+Fill in the table with the values the students found in Step 20.

+    **Note:** The first row has been filled in with the example data from above BEFORE the shuffles have taken place.
 Exact numbers were not used so that the proportions would match the actual horror movie data set.

     | **# of Female Survivors** | **# of Male Survivors** | **Proportion of Female Survivors** | **Proportion of Male Survivors** | **Difference in Proportions (Female – Male)** |
     |-----------------------|---------------------|--------------------------------|------------------------------|-------------------------------------------|
     | 4.6 | 1.95 | 4.6/20 = 0.23 | 1.95/15 = 0.13 | 0.23 – 0.13 = 0.10 |
     | ? |  |  |  |  |

-22. Note that values in the “Difference in Proportions” column can be positive or negative because sometimes more women will survive, and other times more men will survive.
+20. Note that values in the “Difference in Proportions” column can be positive or negative because sometimes more women will survive, and other times more men will survive.

-23. Draw a dotplot on the board labeled “Difference in Proportions.”
+21. Draw a dotplot on the board labeled “Difference in Proportions.”
 Include a vertical line at 10% to represent the actual difference in gender survival rates in real horror movies (see example below).

     <img src="../../img/21323.png" />

-24. Using the information from Steps 20 and 21, place a dot at the corresponding value for the shuffled data’s difference in proportions.
-Ask the students:
+22. Using the information from Steps 21 and 22, place a dot at the corresponding value for the shuffled data’s difference in proportions, then answer the following question in your IDS Journal:

-    100. How does this difference compare to the actual data set’s difference of 10%? <span style="color:grey">***Answers will vary by class.
-Most likely, the difference in proportions will be much smaller than 10%.
+    <strong style="color: red;">How does this difference compare to the actual data set’s difference of 10%?</strong>

+    <span style="color:grey">***Most likely, the difference in proportions will be much smaller than 10%.
 In fact, the difference in proportions will be centered around 0.***</span>

-25. Repeat Steps 19 – 24 a few more times (depending on how much class time you have available).
+23. Repeat Steps 19 – 24 a few more times, then answer the following questions in your IDS Journal:

-26. Ask the students to record their responses to the following questions:

-    100. What was the biggest difference we saw from our shuffles?
-What was the smallest?
+    100. <strong style="color: red;">What was the biggest difference we saw from our shuffles?
+What was the smallest?</strong>

         <span style="color:grey">***Answers will vary by class.***</span>

-    100. What do you think this dotplot would look like if we shuffled our survival cards 1000 times? <span style="color:grey">***The dotplot would look roughly symmetric and centered around 0, meaning that if there were no relationship between a character’s gender and whether or not they survive, the difference in proportions would typically be 0.***</span>
+    100. <strong style="color: red;">What do you think this dotplot would look like if you shuffled your survival cards 1000 times?</strong>

+        <span style="color:grey">***The dotplot would look roughly symmetric and centered around 0, meaning that if there were no relationship between a character’s gender and whether or not they survive, the difference in proportions would typically be 0.***</span>

-27. Have a discussion about how the actual difference in gender survival (10%) is rarely seen when we assign “survives” or “dies” just by chance (aka when shuffling).
-What does this mean in terms of who will die in actual horror movies? <span style="color:grey">***Since we never (or rarely) saw a 10% difference in the proportions of female survivors versus male survivors, it seems that horror movies actually favor female survivors.***</span>
+24. The actual difference in gender survival (10%) is rarely seen when you assign “survives” or “dies” just by chance (aka when shuffling).

+    <strong style="color: red;">What does this mean in terms of who will die in actual horror movies?</strong>

+    <span style="color:grey">***Since you never (or rarely) saw a 10% difference in the proportions of female survivors versus male survivors, it seems that horror movies actually favor female survivors.***</span>
-28. Ask the students:

-    100. If you were going to be cast in a horror movie, would you want to be male or female? <span style="color:grey">***You would want to be a female character because they are more likely to survive by the end of the film.***</span>
+25. <strong style="color: red;">If you were going to be cast in a horror movie, would you want to be male or female?</strong>

+    <span style="color:grey">***You would want to be a female character because they are more likely to survive by the end of the film.***</span>

-29. Inform the students that they will learn how to shuffle in RStudio in order to determine if an event is real or simply due to chance.
+26. In the next lesson, you will learn how to shuffle in RStudio in order to determine if an event is real or simply due to chance.

-###**Class Scribes:**
-One team of students will give a brief talk to discuss what they think the 3 most important topics of the day were.
+###**Reflection**
+<strong style="color: red;">What are the essential learnings you are taking away from this lesson?</strong>

 ###<p style="background: black; color: white; text-align: center;">**Homework & Next Day**</p>
-For the next 5 days, students will collect data for the *Stress/Chill* campaign either through the UCLA [IDS UCLA](../download/app.md) App or via web browser at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org")
+For the next 5 days you will collect data for the *Stress/Chill* campaign either through the UCLA [IDS UCLA](../download/app.md) App or via web browser at [https://tools.idsucla.org](https://tools.idsucla.org "https://tools.idsucla.org")

 [<u>***LAB 2E: The Horror Movie Shuffle***</u>](lab2e.md)